 There is no vaccine for the virus and we aren’t sure of when and how the coronavirus will end.
 “Vaccines against pneumonia, such as pneumococcal vaccine and Haemophilus influenza type B (Hib) vaccine, do not provide protection against the new coronavirus.” – The World Health Organization.

-9. Hand dryers and hot showers can kill the virus
+9. Hand dryers and hot showers can kill the coronavirus

 If the virus has entered your body taking a hot shower won’t kill it and a hand dryer won’t protect you against the virus.
 The best way to prevent the disease is to wash your hands as often as you can and if you can’t, use an alcohol-based hand sanitizer to kill the germs.

-10. If you can hold your breath for 10 seconds you don’t have the virus
+10. If you can hold your breath for 10 seconds you don’t have the coronavirus

 This message has been making rounds on social media platforms and people who can hold their breath for 10 seconds without difficulty (which they tend to practice every morning in front of the mirror), have a spark of hope that they don’t have the virus.
 Sigh.
 Unfortunately, this activity does not signify that you don’t have the virus.